lewis-morris/flarchitect/docs/source/configuration.rst

         They are applied in the `SQLAlchemy`_ model's ``Meta`` class, omit the ``API_`` prefix, and are written in lowercase.

-        Configure this level when a single model requires behaviour different from the rest of the application, such as marking a model read only, changing its serialization depth, or blocking specific methods.
+        Configure this level when a single model requires behaviour different from the rest of the application, such as marking a model read only, changing its serialisation depth, or blocking specific methods.
         Options correspond directly to the global keys but in lowercase without the prefix (for example ``rate_limit`` or ``pagination_size_default``) and accept the same data types noted in the configuration table.